 Shop around and compare rates

 Request free quotes to see the average car insurance rates in your area.
-It’s best to get at least three car insurance quotes from different auto insurance companies.
+Getting at least three car insurance quotes from different auto insurance companies is best.
 It’s also a good idea to research which companies have good customer service ratings.

 Apply for discounts

 Those looking to lower their car insurance premiums should look into possible discounts.
 Many car insurance providers offer savings for safe drivers with good driving history and bundling multiple policies.

 Before you purchase a new or used car, factor in the insurance costs.
 For example, luxury cars are more expensive, while SUVs and cars with safety features can bring lower rates.

 Increase your deductible

 Increasing your deductible can also save you money on your car insurance coverage.
 Just make sure you have enough money set aside in case you’re in an accident.

 Newer cars cost more than used cars, including the insurance bill.
 To keep your insurance costs down, consider an older car.
 If your car has a value of less than $4,000, you may also consider dropping full coverage unless you still owe money.

 What’s the lowest I can pay for car insurance?